CloudEngineHub/SynthMoCap/DATASETS.md

 #### Notes

-Our parametric body model uses a 300 component SMPL-H shape basis and adds the MANO shape basis to the hands, as well as incorporating displacement maps.
+Our parametric body model uses a 300 component SMPL-H shape basis and adds the MANO shape basis to the hands, as well as incorporating skin displacement maps.
 The reposed SMPL-H meshes therefore do not exactly match the rendered images, this difference is only significant for some hand images.